Sparring and Partner Drills: Improving Timing and Reflexes in Combat

 4. Use Protective Gear

 Protective gear should always be worn during sparring sessions.
-This includes headgear, mouthguards, gloves, and shin guards.
+This includes headgear, mouthguards, boxing gloves, and shin guards.
 Protective gear minimizes the risk of injury and allows practitioners to focus on their timing and reflexes without fear of getting hurt.

 Reading more: